 Relationships are essential in every business.
-Every company is a customer and a vendor buying and selling various things a long chain of business transactions.
+Every company is a customer and a vendor buying and selling various things in a long chain of business transactions.
 Every company in the chain gets better as their relationships get better and they help each other succeed.

 No one does everything well.
 That’s why building relationships with people who know things you don’t can be so powerful.
 Everyone benefits.
-When each person is free to explain the knowledge and skills they can provide it creates a the free flow of new ideas and enthusiasm.
+When each person is free to explain the knowledge and skills they can provide it creates a free flow of new ideas and enthusiasm.

 Relationships create opportunity.
 Each company wins when they use the strengths of the other to their advantage.
 Successful business relationships are win-win where each company benefits from the relationship.